monome/docs/docs/modular/ansible/index.md

 To write a preset, press and hold the position to write to.

 A "glyph" can be drawn in the right 8x8 quadrant as a visual cue as to what the preset is all about.
 This will be displayed when presets are selected for reading.

+It is possible to backup all your presets as part of the module's firmware; see [modular firmware updates](/docs/modular/update/).

 ## Meadowphysics (Grid)